 What is Christmas Soup?
 A dear family friend/single mother/beloved kindergarten teacher would invite her friends over to eat hot soup one afternoon in December.
 She would make huge pots of soup and friends would bring bread.
 And we’d eat and visit together.
 It was her yearly Christmas gift and is one of my favorite childhood Christmas memories.

 When we started the tradition in our family, we made 3 kinds of soup: chicken noodle, potato chowder, and “Roast Beast” (beef vegetable).
+(Here are the recipes for those 3 soups.)
 I also baked multiple dozen Rhodes rolls in restaurant-sized muffin pans.
 It soon became our favorite Christmas tradition all over again!